The Thinking Man’s Alien Invasion.

 —Ben Kingsley in Maori face-tattoos!

 What the–?
 In hard closeup, Gandhi as bovver boy.
 When Ender wakes one day, he is confronted with the stoic Kingsley like an hallucination.
 Kingsley is mythical Mazer Rackham, a fighter pilot who repelled the alien invasion the first time.
 I don’t remember how Mazer appeared in the book, or what he looked like, but here, we fall out of the movie like a skateboard accident – because it’s Ben Kingsley.
 If director/co-writer Gavin Hood (X-MEN ORIGINS: WOLVERINE) had cast an unknown, maybe this stunt might have worked – but it’s Ben Kingsley.
-Is HE hallucinating or am *I*?
+Is Ender hallucinating or am *I*?

 Another incongruous aspect is the training room.
 In a spherical zero-g arena, cadets in teams engage in mock battle with each other, with rules that suspiciously resemble the idiotic game Quidditch from HARRY POTTER (although J.K.
 Rowling’s stories were first published in 1997 – did she steal the stupid game rules from Ender?), where cadets score points by shooting their enemies, but one cadet breaching the other team’s goal line means an absolute win, points be damned.
 No matter the intriguing tactics, hero angles and ingenious visualization of the sphere, it’s a pointless exercise, as we shall discover when they end up Tom Cruising it in a MINORITY REPORT-style hologram room, commanding fleets of warship virtually.